 Pelvic pain management

-Find a doctorPelvic pain is pain that occurs below your belly button and above your legs.
-Whether it’s mild or severe, it can have a big impact on your quality of life.
+Find a urogynecologistPelvic pain occurs below your belly button and above your legs.
+Typically, this pain stems from your urinary tract, reproductive system or another organ or area in your abdomen such as your appendix or colon.
+Whether it’s mild or severe, pelvic pain can have a big impact on your quality of life.

-Pelvic pain can be chronic or acute.
-Chronic pelvic pain is pain that lasts for more than six months.
-Acute pelvic pain comes on quickly and may be intense.
-Either kind of pain can benefit from treatment, so consult your primary care physician or a women’s health specialist for guidance about what to do.
+Either kind can benefit from pelvic pain management, so consult your primary care physician or a women’s health specialist for guidance about how to treat it.

 You may not need to see your doctor in some cases.
 Low abdominal pain that you’re able to ease with over-the-counter medications, ice, rest or a heating pad doesn’t require a visit to your doctor.
 However, you should tell your doctor about pain like that at your annual physical checkup.